Legal Writing Faculty

 Aimee Dudovitz: BA, University of California, Santa Cruz; JD, University of California, Davis, School of Law.
 After law school Dudovitz served as a clerk in the federal courts.
 She began practice as an associate at Irell & Manella, where she practiced constitutional, entertainment and election law.
 Dudovitz spent her final six years of practice at Strumwasser & Woocher, specializing in election law and education law.
 Her election law practice included both overseeing compliance with campaign finance and reporting requirements and litigating cases involving the constitutionality of ballot measures, and election contests.
 As such, Dudovitz has extensive experience drafting briefs for trial, appellate and Supreme Courts in both the California and federal court systems.
 She joined the Loyola Law School faculty in 2010.
 Website • E-Mail

 Jennifer Kamita: BS, University of Southern California; JD, cum laude, Loyola Law School, Order of the Coif.
 After graduation from law school, Jennifer Kamita practiced with the Beverly Hills law office of Emmett J. Gantz where she specialized in medical malpractice and products liability.
 Kamita joined the Loyola faculty in 1990 as the inaugural director of the Academic Support program.
 She has spent her career helping students navigate what is for many an academic minefield.
 She has transitioned full time to the legal writing faculty bringing her 20 years of expertise of working with struggling students.
-She has presentated nationally and regionally on issues realted to academic support and legal skills.
+She has presentated nationally and regionally on issues related to academic support and legal skills.
 Website • E-Mail

 Scott Wood: BA, Loyola Marymount University; MA, California State University San Francisco; JD, cum laude, Southwestern University School of Law.
 After graduating from Southwestern University School of Law in 1976, Wood practiced as a civil litigator in Los Angeles at Gibson Dunn & Crutcher from 1976-98.
 In 1998, he joined the full-time faculty at Loyola teaching Legal Research & Writing, as well as numerous other courses and seminars.
 In respect to legal writing, Professor Wood has presented many times on the subject of persuasive writing for Los Angeles County Bar programs; he has also consulted and conducted continuing professional education programs on legal writing for law firms and individual lawyers.
 He also wrote an on-line column, “Wood’s Words,” published by the L.A.
 County Bar.
 At Loyola, he also directs the Center for Retorative Justice.
 Website •E-Mail

 Dan Martin, Library Director, and Director of Legal Research Instruction: BA, Cedarville College; MLS, Indiana University; JD University of Texas, Austin.
 Martin joined the Loyola faculty in 2005, after having served as the library director at Pepperdine Law School.
 He is the author of Henke's California Law Guide published by Lexis Nexis.
-He is commited to making the law library such a great place to study and research that students would not consider going anywhere else.
+He is committed to making the law library such a great place to study and research that students would not consider going anywhere else.
 As director of legal research instruction, he leads a team of six teaching librarians.
 Website •E-Mail

 Selected Publications and Activities